 7. Can you explain the necessary skills to maintain order in a class?

 You will have acquired techniques from experience and in training.
 One of the most helpful skills is to know each child's name so that you can communicate clearly with the class.

 8. How can the school support their teaching assistants?

 Think about specific examples of where schools can help, such as providing mentors or training days.
-If you've worked as a teaching assistant before then highlight some of the issues that has affected you in the past and give examples of any solutions you can think of.
+If you've worked as a teaching assistant before, highlight some of the issues that have affected you in the past, and give examples of any solutions you can think of.

 9. How can you protect yourself from allegations of abuse?

 Simple strategies like not being alone with a child when the door is shut, or not carrying out any personal care unless prescribed by the school, are the type of answers required here.

 10. If you witness some bullying behaviour while on playground duty, what actions would you take?

 Every school should have a detailed bullying policy.
 You would of course act to stop any bullying and then seek to follow the agreed procedure.
 The safety and security of the child is of prime importance.

 Remember that TA interview questions are prompts for you to show how you will be a key member of the school team.